 The conditions that apply to imports of animals and goods of animal origin from the EU are the same as those that apply to the movement of animals and goods within the EU.

-It is currently unclear what status the United Kingdom will have after leaving the European Union on 29 March 2019.
-In the event of an exit without agreement, the import conditions for third countries will apply from 30 March 2019.
+It is currently unclear what status the United Kingdom will have after leaving the European Union.
+In the event of an exit without agreement, the import conditions for third countries will apply.

 Due to the veterinary agreement between Switzerland and the EU, the health and hygiene regulations governing the import of animals and goods of animal origin from the EU are the same as those that apply to their movement within the EU.
 Depending on the type of shipment, further aspects may also have to be taken into consideration in addition to veterinary health and species protection provisions, e.g. customs or agricultural aspects.

 Please note that it is not possible to import all categories of animals and goods into Switzerland at all border crossing points.
 The customs authorities have full autonomy in determining the responsibilities of each customs post.
 Imports from the EU are not subject to border veterinary inspection.